Pauline Violante

-Pauline Violante born Selina Young aka the female Blondin (born c.1840) was a tightrope walker who walked across the River Thames.
+Pauline Violante born Selina Young the female Blondin (born c.1840) was a tightrope walker who walked across the River Thames.

 Life

 Selina Young was born in 1840 or 1841.
 Her parents were performers.
 Her father's name was Young and he was a bandsman.
 Her mother was Elizabeth Wild and she had an elder sister.

 Selina learned how to balance on a tight rope and in 1853 she was known as Pauline Violante and it was claimed that she was the first person to dance on tight rope.
 In 1858, she was the first person to walk on a high wire across the Crystal Palace.

 She appeared at E.T.
 Wild's Alhambra Theatre of Variety in London's Leicester Square.

 Edward Tyrrel Smith paid her to attempt to cross the Thames in Albanian costume on 12 August 1861.
 A wire that was too slack meant that she failed at the first attempt but she succeeded at her second try.
 She walked from Battersea Bridge to the Cremorne Gardens watched by 20,000 people.
 The Illustrated London News carried an engraving showing the number of boats that came out to observe the spectacle.
 She was advertised as Madam Blondin.